AUDIOLAB 6000N Review: Stream Machine

 AUDIOLAB 6000N Review

-The Play-Fi app isn’t very good at using album art, avoiding it all together until you drill down a few pages or are in Play mode.
-Slicker apps tend to go large on this free source of great graphics, giving a stronger sense of flicking through a collection.
+The Play-Fi app isn’t very good at using album art, avoiding it altogether until you drill down a few pages or are in Play mode.
+Slicker apps focus on this free source of great graphics, giving a stronger sense of flicking through a collection.
 But the alphabetical breakdown means finding artists or albums is pretty quick; there is no search function for local libraries.

 SOUND QUALITY

-and Ivory was also very strongly projected and a little more fulsome than usual.
-It’s the sort of sound that would suit a budget system a bit better than a revealing one such as the one I use for reviewing, but ultimately could be a bit cleaner around the edges.
+Esperanza Spalding’s Ebony and Ivory was also strongly projected and slightly more fulsome than usual.
+It’s the sort of sound that would suit a budget system better than a revealing one, such as the one I use for reviewing, but ultimately, it could be a bit cleaner around the edges.

-Radiohead’s Deks Dark served to illustrate that this Audiolab is not the most revealing but that it can present relatively complex material in a coherent manner without the digital glare associated with budget CD players.
+Radiohead’s Deks Dark illustrated that this Audiolab is not the most revealing but can coherently present relatively complex material without the digital glare associated with budget CD players.

 CONCLUSION

-The Audiolab 6000N is not the most refined sounding of streamers but it is well equipped on the features front and well built physically.
-In the right system, essentially an entry level one, it provides access to the many appealing aspects of streaming in a competitively priced package.
+The Audiolab 6000N is not the most refined sounding of streamers, but it is well-equipped on the features front and built physically.
+The right system, essentially entry-level, provides access to the many appealing aspects of streaming in a competitively-priced package.

 MEASURED PERFORMANCE